univention/ucs-school/doc/devel/dev_rabbit_hole.md

 There is one, and only one machine in the role of the domain controller **primary***.
 This server contains the **ldap primary**, the only place where data is written into the the ldap.
-This primary also contains ssl and other security relevant data. [ldap] [domain]
+This primary also contains ssl and other security relevant data.
+See: [ldap], [domain]

 The **ldap backup*** mirrors everything the primary contains, but only as a read-only backup.
 This backup can be upgraded into a primary server in case of failure of the real primary.